fserb/canvas2D/spec/layers.md

 Here, if we transform the coordinate system, the rectangle would be drawn at it's exact final position.
 If instead we rotate drawn primitives, we would need to first draw the rectangle party rotated in the layer's temporary texture, and then rotate that layer's texture to it's final position.
 This option would require the layer's texture to be re-sampled, which would lower performance and image quality.

 One of the main goal of this proposal is to unlock a high performance code path to implement layers.
 We therefore want to allow browsers to optimize away layer resampling.
 To make this possible, a layer must know what the parent transformation is.
-Therefore, the current transformation matric (CTM) and clip cannot be resetted when entering a layer.
+Therefore, the current transformation matrix (CTM) and clip cannot be resetted when entering a layer.
 Calling `ctx.getTransform()` from within a layer will give the global transform, including all transformation in the parent and current layers.

-Simiarly, to allow browsers to optimize away layer resampling, the `imageSmootingEnabled` and `imageSmoothingQuality` states cannot apply to the layer's result texture.
+Similarly, to allow browsers to optimize away layer resampling, the `imageSmootingEnabled` and `imageSmoothingQuality` states cannot apply to the layer's result texture.
+In addition, if smoothing was to be applied on every layer outputs, the image quality would degrade on every layer nesting level we add.

 ### Unclosed layers
 When a frame is rendered (via any render opportunities: end of JS task, call to `drawImage(canvas, ...)`, etc.), a layer that was not closed will be rasterized, and in the next frame the layer starts empty and can still be used (and closed).
 This would behave as if at the end of the frame, the layer was closed and reopened, while keeping the same state as the original one.
 See an [analysis of alternatives considered here](https://docs.google.com/document/d/1jeLn8TbCYVuFA9soUGTJnRjFqLkqDmhJElmdW3w_O4Q/edit#heading=h.jz3qy4ebxhpr).